Back to Info and Examples for Accessibility Insights for Web

 - Element has an

-attribute - Element has an
+altattribute - Element has an

-attribute that references elements that are visible to screen readers - Element has a non-empty
+aria-labelledbyattribute that references elements that are visible to screen readers - Element has a non-empty

-attribute - Element has a non-empty
+aria-labelattribute - Element has a non-empty

-attribute - Element’s default semantics were overridden with
+titleattribute - Element’s default semantics were overridden with

-element.
+Use caution when applying role="presentation" or role="none" to an <img> element.
 These roles instruct assistive technologies to disregard the element’s implicit role without hiding its content from users.
-If an <img>
+If an <img> has inner text, adding a role of presentation or none will cause it to be reported to users as a text string with no semantic context.

 For more information, see Using ARIA: Use of Role=presentation or Role=none.